mirai1st/pishang-extensions/README.md

 ## Pishang Extensions
 This is a extension for my minecraft community server.
+This plugin depended on [VaultAPI](https://github.com/MilkBowl/VaultAPI) and [Essentials](https://github.com/EssentialsX/Essentials) to work.

 ### ⚠️ Plugin Required (Depend)
 > 1. Vault